lliamsymonds04/PatternAnalysis-2025/recognition/hipmri-vqvae-s4802711/README.md

 ## Results

-I trained a model with the settings configured in `train.py` and 50 Epochs, a batch size 0f 32 and a learning rate of 0.0002.
+I trained a model with the settings configured in `train.py` and 50 Epochs, a batch size of 32 and a learning rate of 0.0002.
 Doing this I was able to achieve a SSIM score of 0.9419 on the test set.

 Here are 5 reconstructions of the original data:
 ![Reconstruction Results](./assets/reconstruction-results.png)